ivannieto/ogbot/README.md

 # OG Bot

-A telegram bot to retrieve cryptocurrencies data using the CoinGecko API and Telegraf.
+A telegram bot to retrieve cryptocurrencies data using different data APIs and telegraf.js.

 It also uses Plotly in Python to generate charts based on OHLC data extracted from API.